The Long Run Home is a cross-country marathon project — but it’s also a personal reclamation.

 To find a place where my litany of neurodivergencies softened.
 To outrun my shame, my self doubt, my guilt, my feelings of inadequacy, my depression.
 A place where I was my only priority.

-Running a marathon in every state might sound like a challenge, but for me, it’s more a compass.
-A meditation on what I thought was impossible, a way to carve a path forward when the way back is no longer an option.
+Running a marathon in every state might sound like a challenge, but for us, it’s a compass.
+A meditation on what I thought was impossible.
+A way to carve a path forward when the way back is no longer an option.

 It’s not about medals or finish times — it’s about what happens in between: the early alarms, the playlists that carry me, the strangers who cheer, the way Malcolm curls up against me when it’s all over.